chiawase/chi-astro/src/content/blog/recent updates since 6 nov 2025.md

 So!
 I have been working on so many things these past few days, and upon tracing when the errors started to happen on my blog, everything was fine before 6 November 2025.
 When I tried updating and pushing changes to my my [now](/now/) page then, that’s the first instance when my deployment went back with a failed status.

-I wrote about me troubleshooting the deployment errors in [[TIL of npm cross-platform support|this other post]], in case you were curious.
+I wrote about me troubleshooting the deployment errors in [[/blog/til-of-npm-cross-platform-support|this other post]], in case you were curious.
 But for this post, This would be more of a changelog type of post (at least until I get my own Changelog page if I’m not lazy to put it together lol)

 In the order that I remember them, here are some of the things I’ve changed in my blog since 6 November 2025!